Skip to main content

 Extra Checks usually surface in the portal under two specific conditions:

-Zipline-Managed Requirements: Certain checks, such as ID Checks, are managed exclusively by Zipline Admins.
+2. Zipline-Managed Checks: Certain checks, such as ID Checks, are managed exclusively by Zipline Admins.
 These are surfaced for visibility but cannot be modified by Customer Admins.

 Key Rules for Extra Checks